sakshibajoria/computation/README.md

 # computation
-A proposal for an app
+A proposal for an app i think th
-my name